spiral/docs/security/rbac.md

 ```

 ## GuardInterface
-In order to use RBAC component we must register available roles and create association between the role and the permission,
+To use the RBAC component, we must register available roles and create an association between the role and the permission,
-use the same bootloader and `Spiral\Security\PermissionsInterface` for this purpose.
+use the same Bootloader, and `Spiral\Security\PermissionsInterface` for this purpose.

 ```php
 namespace App\Bootloader;